TEXT FOR ENGINEERS, ORTHOPEDIC SURGEONS, EPIDEMIOLOGISTS AND PHYSIOLOGISTS:

 The French approach is to design the binding to supply maximum multi-directional release.
 Then, if the release-function of the binding is performing as defined throughout this essay — the binding's setting is adjusted to a skiable retention threshold.

 Howell SkiBindings company believes that a binding's design must functionally-decouple the release-function from the retention-function — as in 2 separate systems.
 The binding's setting can then be adjusted to a certain 'pre-setting' based on the guidelines of international standard ISO 8061.
 The pre-setting can then be fine-tuned through the proper use of the 'Self-Release Method' (see below).
-Most skiers can leave the pre-settings — as recommended by ISO 8061 — unchanged.
+With Howell SkiBindings it appears that most skiers can leave the pre-settings — as recommended by ISO 8061 — unchanged.

-Only Howell SkiBindings are fully-decoupled between the retention-function and the release-function:
+Only Howell SkiBindings are fully-functionally-decoupled between the retention-function and the release-function:

-Strong, fast, aggressive skiers and racers who sometimes need settings that are higher than the ‘recommended pre-settings’ on the Howell Release Adjustment Chart can use the Self-Release Method to obtain special 'discretionary settings' — only when the method is used correctly.
-The correct use of the Self-Release Method also helps to assure that the special discretionary settings are not grossly overtightened / not too high — as is typical in the absence of using the Self-Release Method.
+Strong, fast, aggressive skiers and racers who need settings higher than the ‘recommended settings’ on the Howell Release Adjustment Chart can use the Self-Release Method to obtain special 'discretionary settings' — only when the method is used correctly.
+The correct Self-Release Method also helps to (a) assure that the settings that are necessary for strong, fast, aggressive skiers are not grossly overtightened / not too high as is otherwise typical in the absence of using the Self-Release Method; and (b) — for all levels of skiers — the Self-Release Method helps to assure that there is no ‘gross impediment to release’.

-- Stand on one foot with the boot firmly buckled as it is buckled during skiing.
+- Stand on one foot only with the boot firmly buckled as it is buckled during skiing.

 - The ski must not be held fixed.

-- Release the heel by assertively moving the top of the lower leg forward-and-downward — toward the near-forebody of the ski — not too fast.
-Do not lunge forward with the opposite leg because this action can rupture the Achillies Tendon.
-Hold onto the back of a turned-around dining-room chair to mitigate falling.
+- Release the heel by assertively moving the top of the lower leg forward-and-downward — toward the near-forebody of the ski.
+Not too fast.
+Do NOT lunge forward with the opposite leg because this action can rupture the achillies tendon.
+Hold the back of a turned-around dining-room chair to mitigate falling.

-- Readjust the heel setting until reaching a ‘comfort threshold’.
+- Readjust the heel setting until release occurs at the ‘comfort threshold’.

 - Do not repeat this test more than 4 times with one leg in one session.

-- Place one ski on its inside edge by moving the knee slightly-inward (laterally, as-in edging); place weight on the ball of the foot; then slowly but assertively — cause the toe of the boot to move inward toward the ground … to cause release.
-Fast movement must be avoided because this action does not cause the desired effect that is necessary for proper selection of the ski binding’s setting.
+- Place one ski on its inside edge by moving the knee slightly-inward; place weight on the ball of the foot; then slowly but assertively — cause the toe of the boot to move inward ... toward the ground … to cause full-lateral-toe-release.
+Fast movement must be avoided because this action does not cause the desired effect that is necessary for proper selection of the binding’s setting.

-- Readjust the toe setting until reaching a ‘comfort threshold’.
+- Readjust the toe setting until full-release occurs at the ‘comfort threshold’.

 - Do not repeat this test more than 4 times with one leg in one session.

-• Match the lateral toe setting of the binding onto the lateral heel setting.
+• Match the lateral toe setting that is derived by the Self-Release Method onto the lateral heel indicator-setting.

-Howell SkiBindings have been designed to release the ski from the boot laterally at the toe; vertically at the heel; and outward-laterally, at the heel — and to retain the ski to the boot during controlled skiing maneuvers.
-Settings that are below the recommended pre-settings can cause pre-release.
-Settings that are above the recommended pre-settings can block release.
-Despite these features and functions, injury may result from simply falling down or from impact with an object.
+Howell SkiBindings have been designed to release the ski from the boot laterally at the toe; vertically-downward as well as laterally-outward at the heel — (3 modes) — and to retain the ski to the boot during controlled skiing maneuvers.
+Despite these features, injury may result from simply falling down or from impact with an object.
 An appropriately functioning ski binding may not release under all injury-producing circumstances.
 Skiing, like all athletic endeavors, involves a certain degree of risk that must be recognized and accepted.
-Additional information about the care and maintenance of Howell SkiBindings must be reviewed in the Howell SkiBindings in-box instructions.
+Additional information about the care and maintenance of Howell SkiBindings can be reviewed in the Howell SkiBindings in-box instructions and through the on-line Howell SkiBindings Help Center.

 Testing the release-function of alpine ski-bindings.